Mediators/UnreliableGuide/README.md

 There is an environment variable for `RTL-8139` devices, `ENVARC:Mediator/FastEthernet` which controls how the Ethernet link should be configured, see Section 3.2 for more information.

+With a good network card in a well configured system, it should be possible to achieve roughly 1MB/s through the network interface.

 #### 3.1.5 USB card

 TODO